- 1 (19-ounce) can enchilada sauce

 If you don't think you have time to make gooey, bubbly enchiladas, think again: These five-ingredient chicken enchiladas are your secret weapon for spicing up weeknight dinners the whole family will love.
 When you make a whole casserole's worth of enchiladas in advance, you've got a satisfying meal that's ready to go when you want it — or quick, easy-to-heat lunches for the rest of the week.
-Or serve them for a dinner party — they're just that good!
+You can also serve them for a dinner party — they're just that good!